Beyond Attribution: Unified Concept-Level Explanations: Empirical Evaluation

-We also compared \toolname unified explanations with two state-of-the-art concept-based task-specific explanation techniques: TBM for text tasks and EAC for image tasks.
-Table~\ref{table:unified} shows the fidelity of TBM, EAC, and \toolname unified explanations. \toolname helps two classic local model-agnostic techniques to achieve 5.75\% and 4.9\% more accuracy than TBM and EAC.
+Table~\ref{table:unified} shows the fidelity of \toolname-augmented explanations and state-of-the-art concept-based explanation methods: TBM and LACOAT for text tasks, and EAC and ConceptLIME for image tasks, which shows that \toolname helps KSHAP to achieve higher fidelity than these methods on all tasks, and \toolname local unified explanations further achieve 4.52\% more fidelity than \toolname-augmented KSHAP explanations.